 - 1. Ensure memory cards in the digital camera are blank.
 If files are present, confirm data and photos have been uploaded prior to deleting files. - 2.
 Verify all equipment is available and functioning properly. - 3.
-Fully charge all batteries and electronic equipment.
-IMPORTANT: Ensure all batteries and electronic equipment are fully charged, even if new. - 4.
-Ensure all equipment that will touch the water is decontaminated following the AOS Protocol and Procedure: Aquatic Decontamination Protocol (RD[07]). - 5.
+Ensure all batteries and electronic equipment are fully charged, even if new. - 4.
+Decontaminate equipment following the AOS Protocol and Procedure: Aquatic Decontamination Protocol (RD[07]). - 5.
 Print applicable Datasheets (1 Canopy Cover Datasheet for streams sites and 10 Physical Habitat Characterization Form for all types of sites). - 6.
-The cross-section transect locations will be established at NEON headquarters for lakes, river, and stream sites (Figure 3, Figure 4, Figure 7).
-Before heading out to the field, confirm the location of cross-section transects.
-Ten cross-section transects are placed at equal intervals along the aquatic sampling reach length, but not greater than 100 m apart within a 1 km NEON aquatic reach at stream and river sites.
-For lake sites the transects will be spaced as evenly as possible around the lake perimeter.
-These transects shall not be located on the same transects as the biological sampling cross-sections.
-Install and monument the transect locations with the permanent monument markers on either the right or left bank above the high water mark. - 7.
-For stream sites (For lake and non-wadeable stream sites, skip to step 8), a spherical convex densiometer is used to measure the amount of stream habitat that is shaded by riparian vegetation.
+Ten transect locations are equally distributed throughout the stream or river reach and circumferentially at lake sites as described in Section 3.
+Initial transect locations are provided by the AOS team at headquarters (Error!
+Reference source not found., Error!
+Reference source not found., Figure ).
+Field science then sets the permanent transect locations, records the location with a GPS unit (decimeter accuracy) and establishes the monument markers where allowed. - 7.
+Before heading out to the field, confirm the location of each riparian transect.
+Ten cross-section transects are placed at equal intervals along the aquatic sampling reach at wadeable stream sites.
+Stream transects are set less than 100 m apart within a 1 km NEON aquatic reach.
+At river sites, transects are set at less than 200 m apart within a 1 km reach.
+For lake sites, the transects are spaced as evenly as possible around the lake perimeter.
+These transects shall not be located on the same transects as the biological sampling transects.
+Install and monument the transect locations with the permanent monument markers on either the right or left bank above the high water mark.

-Title: AOS Protocol and Procedure: F Date: 06/22/16 NEON Doc. #: NEON.DOC.003826 Author: B. Jensen Revision: A
+Title: AOS Protocol and Procedure: Riparian Habitat Assessment Date: 09/25/2018 NEON Doc. #: NEON.DOC.003826 Author: B. Jensen Revision: D

-- a.
-Prepare the densiometer before heading out into the field (Figure 6).
+- 8. For stream sites (For lake and non-wadeable stream sites, skip to step 8), a spherical convex densiometer is used to measure the amount of stream habitat that is shaded by riparian vegetation. - a.
+Prepare the densiometer before heading out into the field (Figure 7).
 Place tape over the bottom 2/3 of the densiometer.
 A "V" shape is outlined to help constrain readings in the upper 1/3 of the densiometer that are otherwise representative of reflection of the vegetation to the side as well as directly above.
-This increases accuracy of readings to vegetation density only directly above the viewer (Figure 6).
-Dots should be added with a permanent marker where the lines intersect on the convex densiometer. - b.
+This increases accuracy of readings to vegetation density only directly above the viewer (Figure 7).
+Seventeen dots should be added with a permanent marker where the lines intersect on the convex densiometer. - b.
 Attach a 30 cm piece of line or flagging to the densiometer to maintain the height of the densiometer above the water in the center of the stream, or water/ground surface when taking measurements at either bank.
-Reading from the densiometer 30 cm above the water and in conjunction with the bubble level, will allow for the technician to maintain the densiometer position as they move around it to face all four directions.
+Reading from the densiometer 30 cm above the water and in conjunction with the bubble level, will allow for the field ecologist to maintain the densiometer position as they move around it to face all four directions.

-Figure 6.
+Figure 7.
 Preparing and reading a densiometer

-8. Familiarize yourself with the most common species of plants in your domain/sites.
+9. Familiarize yourself with the most common species of plants in your domain/sites.

-- a.
-Resources available include reference guides and the USDA NRCS online guide "The PLANTS Database." - 1) Under the 'I want to...' tab, select "See list of the plants in my state." - 2) Under the 'I want to...' tab, select "Learn about all the endangered plants of the U.S." - 9.
+- n.
+Resources available include reference guides and the USDA NRCS online guide "The PLANTS Database." - 1) Under the 'I want to...' tab, select "See list of the plants in my state." - 2) Under the 'I want to...' tab, select "Learn about all the endangered plants of the U.S." - 10.
 Familiarize yourself with the clinometer, rangefinder, and spherical densiometer, if applicable (Appendix G).
 Refer to the Forestry-Suppliers Technical Bulletin M0003 Appendix F.